Skip to main content

 };

-The setContextValue function.
+The setContextValue Function

 • request: The request object.

-• key: The key of the context.
+• key: The context key.

-• value: The value of the context.
+• value: The context value.

 info

-Client Side Data Fetching
+Client-Side Data Fetching

-GraphQL API endpoint
+GraphQL API Endpoint

-The useQuery hook from URQL
+The useQuery Hook from URQL

 Example:

-import React from 'react';
+import React from "react";

-import { useQuery } from 'urql';
+import { useQuery } from "urql";

 const TodosQuery = `